sdg7onado/Outboxer-Proxima-Postgres2AMPQ-Kafka-Redis/README.md

   - Gradle 7+
   - Docker (for containerized deployment)
   - Running PostgreSQL instance
-  - RabbitMQ or Redis instance
+  - Apache Kafka, RabbitMQ and Redis instance

 ### Compatibility Matrix
 To avoid issues conflicts between your Debezium version and the Kafka Connect API, refer to the following matrix